aperswal/IllumedMVP/README.md

 ### General Features
 - Responsive design for various screen sizes
 - Server-side searching of a comprehensive hospital database
-- Integration with the Marketplace API for insurance plan data (placeholder)
+- Integration with the Marketplace API for insurance plan data

 ## Technologies Used